-To make the homemade teriyaki sauce, whisk the sauce ingredients in a (microwave-safe) medium bowl.
-If the sugar doesn't dissolve easily, microwave it for 30 seconds and whisk well.
+To make the homemade teriyaki sauce, whisk the ¼ cup sake, ¼ cup mirin, ¼ cup soy sauce, and 4 tsp sugar in a (microwave-safe) medium bowl.
+If the sugar doesn‘t dissolve easily, microwave it for 30 seconds and whisk well.
 Set aside.

-Cut the green onion diagonally into thin slices.
+Cut 1 green onion/scallion diagonally into thin slices.

 After 30 minutes of draining the tofu, remove the paper towel and transfer the tofu to the cutting board.
 First, cut the tofu block in half widthwise.

-Put the potato starch in a shallow tray or bowl and gently coat the tofu cubes with the potato starch.
+Put ⅓ cup potato starch or cornstarch in a shallow tray or bowl and gently coat the tofu cubes with the potato starch.
 Set aside.

 To Pan-Fry the Tofu

 Heat a large frying pan on medium-high heat.
-When it's hot, add half of the oil (keep the other half for the next batch) and distribute it evenly.
-Add the first batch of tofu cubes to the pan, placing them about 1 inch (2.5 cm) apart from each other so it's easy to rotate the tofu cubes without sticking to each other.
+When it‘s hot, add 1½ Tbsp of the 3 Tbsp neutral oil (keep the rest for the next batch) and distribute it evenly.
+Add the first batch of tofu cubes to the pan, placing them about 1 inch (2.5 cm) apart from each other so it‘s easy to rotate the tofu cubes without sticking to each other.

 Fry the cubes on one side until golden brown, then turn them to fry the next side.
 Repeat until all sides are brown and crispy.
 Transfer the fried tofu cubes to a plate or tray lined with a paper towel.

 Add the next batch of uncooked tofu to the pan and fry until crispy and golden brown on all sides.
-Add the remaining oil if necessary, which helps brown the tofu faster.
+Add more of the remaining oil as needed to help brown the tofu faster.